code-ape/website/content/posts/ebpf_past_present_future.md

 Thus eBPF can be used synchronously, asynchronously, in parallel, distributed (depending on the coordination needs with the data store), and all other manner of program designs.
 Given this fact, I'd argue that a more fitting name for eBPF would be the Functional Virtual Machine, or FVM for short.

-The biggest technological change that eBPF may usher in for future software is due to something that is easily forgotten about eBPF: it does JIT compilation of its bytes code into machine code for kernel space execution!
+The biggest technological change that eBPF may usher in for future software is due to something that is easily forgotten about eBPF: it does JIT compilation of its bytes code into machine code for kernel-space execution!
-This means that the massive cost that the kernel forces on user-space programs due to hardware isolation, a drop in performance somewhere between 25% to 33%, is avoided by eBPF.[[^deconstructing_process_isolation]]
+Because of this, the massive cost that the kernel forces on user-space programs due to hardware isolation, a drop in performance somewhere between 25% to 33%, is avoided by eBPF.[[^deconstructing_process_isolation]]
-This means the that a current program could run up to 50% faster by being run on an kernel-space virtual machine![[^user_space_speedup_math]]
+This means that a user program could run up to 50% faster by being run on an kernel-space virtual machine![[^user_space_speedup_math]]
 This idea, in fact, isn't a new one.
 In 2014, Gary Bernhardt gave an amusing and fascinating talk at PyCon titled ["The Birth and Death of Javascript"](https://www.destroyallsoftware.com/talks/the-birth-and-death-of-javascript).
 In it Bernhardt references this same statistic on hardware isolation cost as he explains how, in a fictitious future, the majority of all software runs on an in-kernel Javascipt virtual machine.
 In such a future, software portability is far less of a problem because software isn't compiled to a hardware architecture but to Javascript.
 He even goes on to say that an implementation of a Document Object Model (DOM), the data store in a browser that holds the state of a web-page for rendering, has also been moved into the kernel where it now runs the windowing system.
 This is quite similar in concept to eBPF-maps, which could be theoretically used for something like this in the future.
-While it is light hearted in some ways, there's no denying that Bernhardt's presentation is built upon sound facts and may be right about a future where computer program isolation of is done by a kernel-space virtual machine, not hardware.
+While it is light hearted in some ways, there's no denying that Bernhardt's presentation is built upon sound facts and may be right about a future where computer program isolation is done by a kernel-space virtual machine, not hardware.
 We'll simply have to wait to see if eBPF becomes the champion of that change.